 |Medical Terms||Other Names||

-|Limitation of joint mobility||90%|
+|Limitation of joint mobility||

-|Abnormality of the parathyroid gland||7.5%|
+|Abnormality of the parathyroid gland||0000828|

 |Abnormality of the musculature||

-|Abnormality of the skin||-|
+|Abnormality of the skin||0000951|

 In addition to these key diagnostic criteria, there are several findings that support the diagnosis of POH.
 These include:

-Nonprofit support and advocacy groups bring together patients, families, medical professionals, and researchers.
-These groups often raise awareness, provide support, and develop patient-centered information.
-Many are the driving force behind research for better treatments and possible cures.
-They can direct people to research, resources, and services.
-Many groups also have experts who serve as medical advisors.
-Visit their website or contact them to learn about the services they offer.
+Support and advocacy groups can help you connect with other patients and families, and they can provide valuable services.
+Many develop patient-centered information and are the driving force behind research for better treatments and possible cures.
+They can direct you to research, resources, and services.
+Many organizations also have experts who serve as medical advisors or provide lists of doctors/clinics.
+Visit the group’s website or contact them to learn about the services they offer.
 Inclusion on this list is not an endorsement by GARD.